slane1991/Onboarding_Launchpad/README.md

 3. Choose the workflow JSON file
 4. Select **Create workflow**

 NOTE: By Default, The Launchpads are globally shared on the tenant.
 This is for ease of use purposes.
-If you want to manually control access then you need to disable the update_dashboards_public & update_launchpads_public steps in the Workflow by clicking the (...) button on each step and selecting "Disable".
+If you want to manually control access then you need to disable the update_dashboards_public & update_launchpads_public steps in the Workflow by clicking the (...) button on each step and selecting "Disable" PRIOR to executing the Workflow.

 ### 3. Run the Workflow